tact-lang/jetton/dev-docs/CONTRIBUTING.md

 ### 5. Test Your Changes

-Build contracts and run the test suite to ensure your changes do not break existing functionality
+Build contracts and run the test suite to ensure your changes do not break existing functionality.

-If you are adding new features, consider adding tests for them as well
+If you are adding new features, consider adding tests for them as well.

 ### 6\*.
 Add benchmarks

-If you are changing existing Tact code or adding new contracts functionality, it is mandatory to add benchmarks to your pull request
+If you are changing existing Tact code or adding new contracts functionality, it is mandatory to add benchmarks to your pull request.

 ### 7. Submit a Pull Request

 Once your changes are ready, push them to your forked repository and create a pull request to the main repository.
 Provide a clear description of your changes and why they are necessary.
-Please link any new PR's with the issues they are closing
+Please link any new PR's with the issues they are closing.

 ## Guidelines